ConsolidatedConnectionin UK

 The UK needs to double its installed capacity to meet its 2030 clean power targets, requiring a 2-3x acceleration in the current rate of renewable deployment.
 With electricity demand projected to grow by 40% by 2030 driven by transport electrification and data centers, current grid connection delays threaten these critical goals.

-The Solution: Surplus Interconnection
+The Solution: Consolidated Connection

-Surplus Interconnection for the UK
+Consolidated Connection for the UK

 Key Results